elliot-gustafsson03/AI-Snake/README.md

 This AI-model uses a Q-table to store information about what it learns.
 Each row in the Q-table represents a state in the game.
 The columns represent the possible actions in that state (going left, forward or right) and each action has a weight.
 We will always pick the action with the greatest weight.
 Eating an apple (earning a point in the game) will increase the weight for the action that led to this.
 Similarly, Causing a game over will instead decrease that weight, making it less likely to be picked again.

 In addition to the Q-table, an explore-rate is used to make sure the snake explores the game (instead of getting stuck in loops).
-This explore-rate decreases exponentially with each new generation.
+This explore-rate decreases exponentially with the highscore.